- This page, Apply for a school bus learner’s permit, is offered by

-You also need a School Bus Driver Certificate from the Department of Public Utilities (DPU) and can be coordinated through the school bus company.
+You also need a school bus driver certificate which can be coordinated through the school bus company.

-To operate a restricted school bus (a yellow school bus with a maximum seating capacity of fourteen passengers), you need a Class D driver's license and a restricted School Bus Driver Certificate from the Department of Public Utilities (DPU).
+To operate a restricted school bus (a yellow school bus with a maximum seating capacity of fourteen passengers), you need a Class D driver's license and a restricted school bus driver certificate.

 You must also:

-For a complete schedule of our fees, view our fee chart.
+For a complete list, see our schedule of fees.